In this article, you learn what is torque converter and how torque converter work? with its advantages and applications of Torque Converter.

 The turbine is driven by the stream of oil sent to it the pump.
 The oil enters the blade section near the rim and passes through the blades.
 The entire assembly is contained and linked to the engine flywheel.

-Torque Converter Working Principle.
+How Torque Converter Work?
+Its Working Principle

 When the engine is running idle, the pump produces a slow of oil, as the engine drives it.
 This slow circulation of oil is not sufficient to move the turbine.